OasisAlex/cse15l-lab-reports/lab_report_week5.md

 ./technical/government/About_LSC/diversity_priorities.txt
 ./technical/government/About_LSC/reporting_system.txt
 ```
+### explanation:
-Using the find command -print option to print out the pathway of all files in given directories
+Using the find command -print option to print out the pathway of all files in given directories.
+It is useful when you want to know a what file is in that specific folder.

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:167$ find ./technical -name pmed.0020281.txt -print
 ./technical/plos/pmed.0020281.txt
 ```
+### explanation:
-Using the find command -print to print out the pathway of specific file
+Using the find command -print to print out the pathway of specific file.
+It is useful when you know the file name but doesn't know where its locatin, you can use this to find it.

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:175$ find ./technical/plos/pmed.0020281.txt -print
 ./technical/plos/pmed.0020281.txt
 ```
+### explanation:
-When you give out a specific file location, it will only print the path to that location
+When you give out a specific file location, it will only print the path to that location.
+It is useful when you want to know the location of the files.

+# find -type

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:174$ find ./technical -type d ./technical